danbz/aesthetic-programming/source/figurelist.md

 * Figure 9.4: UBERMORGEN, The Project Formerly Known As Kindle Forkbomb (2013), mixed media installation, part of the group exhibition "Systemics #2: As we may think (or, the next world library)," curated by Joasia Krysa, Kunsthal Aarhus (September 21 – December 31 2013).
 Courtesy of the artists and Kunsthal Aarhus
 * Figure 9.5: Dean Kenning, Jackson 5 Flowchart (2017) A4.
 Marker pen on paper.
 Courtesy of the artist
 * Figure 10.1: The basic flowchart of keyword detection in ELIZA (1966) by Joseph Weizenbaum
-* Figure 10.2: A screenshot of the ELIZA Terminal (2005) on a web browser, implemented by Norbert Landsteiner*
+* Figure 10.2: A screenshot of the ELIZA Terminal (2005) on a web browser, implemented by Norbert Landsteiner.
+Courtesy of the designer*
 * Figure 10.3: The Teachable Machine (Version 1) interface
 * Figure 10.4: The categorization of "cock" in Exhibiting ImageNet (2019) by Nicolas Malevé.
 Courtesy of the artist
 * Figure 10.5: An illustration of Unsupervised Learning with K-means clustering.
 Image from Wikimedia Commons